• Skip to primary navigation

 • plain flour - also known as all purpose flour

 • self raising flour - also known as self-rising flour, this is a blend of plain flour (all-purpose flour) and a raising agent.
-You can make your own by adding 2 tsp baking powder to every cup of plain flour.
+You can make your own by adding 2 teaspoon baking powder to every cup of plain flour.

 • vanilla extract - or vanilla bean paste or vanilla essence